chef-boneyard/chef-rfc/platform-support-policy.md

 ### Tier 1 Support

 Tier 1 supported platforms are those for which Chef builds native binary "Omnitruck" (full-stack installer) packages.
-For each platform, there is equipment in the CI pipeline to perform post-build verification on machines of that exact platform.
+For each platform, Chef performs some post-build verification on them or their equivalents.
+For example, we may elect to do post-build verification for Oracle Enterprise Linux using the same test results as Red Hat Enterprise Linux, since they are so similar).

 Platform | Versions | Architectures | Package Format | Built on
 --- | --- | --- | --- | ---